 6. Treat Balls

 Why profile another treat ball?
-Because two of the most favourite things for a Snow Dogs to do (besides running) is playing and eating treats so when these two activities can be combined, this kind of a toy is sure to be a hit for your dog.
+Because two of the most favourite things for a Snow Dogs to do (besides running) is playing and eating treats so when dogs can combine these two activities, this kind of toy is sure to be a hit for your dog.

-And these two treat balls are a little different than some of the others because they are both adjustable!!
-You can adjust how easy or how hard it is to get the treats out of the ball creating an extra challenge for your dog.
+And these two treat balls are a little different from some of the others because they are both adjustable!!
+You can adjust how easy or hard it is to get the treats out of the ball, creating an extra challenge for your dog.
 These balls make for a great boredom buster or a great cerebral workout for your Snow Dog.

-This company also makes a several other kinds of treat dispensers so make sure that you check out their full line of products.
+This company also makes several other kinds of treat dispensers, making sure that you check out their full line of products.

 7. Kyjen Fire Hose

 The Kyjen Fire Hose Toy is made from super strong fire hose material.
-The toy has a very sturdy outer canvas covering while the inner side has a tough rubber coating applied to it making for a VERY tough toy.
-Many of these toys also have multiple pillow squeakers inside the toys adding to the fun value of the toy.
+The toy has a very sturdy outer canvas covering, while the inner side has a tough rubber coating applied to it, making for a VERY tough toy.
+Many of these toys also have multiple pillow squeakers inside them toys adding to the fun value of the toy.

 Kyjen company produces two types of fire hose toy; a tugger and a toss and fetch toy.

-When chewed, these toys will eventually be eaten away but:
+When chewed, huskies will eventually eat these toys away but:

 - It takes a very long time for the toy to be chewed away.

-- As the dog gnaws on these toys, the chewed parts can only be reduced to small fine fibers.
-No large parts of toy can be ripped off or swallowed.
-(If you have a toy that has pillow squeakers, monitor for exposure and remove the squeaker as it becomes exposed to prevent swallowing).
+- As the dog gnaws on these toys, they can only reduce the chewed parts to small fine fibres.
+No large parts of the toy can be ripped off or swallowed.
+(If you have a toy with pillow squeakers, monitors for exposure and removes the squeaker as it becomes exposed to prevent swallowing).

 - Even when parts of the toy sustain chewing damage, the rest of the toy is not compromised in safety or fun factor.

 The Herd’s love these toys.
-We have replaced several of these toys over the years but they are well worth the investment for both durability and for the fun factor rating.
+We have replaced several of these toys over the years, but they are well worth the investment for durability and the fun factor rating.

 8. Kyjen Puzzles

-If the weather is too bad to be outside, if you are just looking for something to keep your dog’s nose busy, or if you just want to give your dog some mental stimulation, Kyjen makes a large variety of dog puzzles that are sure to keep them busy and happy.
-These toys are also a great way for you to bond with your dog because it helps to train your dog to watch and interact with you.
+If the weather is too bad to be outside, if you are looking for something to keep your dog’s nose busy, or if you want to give your dog some mental stimulation, Kyjen makes a large variety of dog puzzles that are sure to keep them busy and happy.
+These toys are also a great way for you to bond with your dog because it helps train your dog to watch and interact.

-The Kibble Drop involves dropping kibble or other small treat down through the top and your dog has to figure out which of the four “arms” the kibble has traveled to and then they have to figure out how to get the kibble out of that chamber.
+The Kibble Drop involves dropping kibble or another small treat down through the top, and your dog has to figure out which of the four “arms” the kibble has travelled to and then they have to figure out how to get the kibble out of that chamber.

 The Mystery Tree involves dropping the tennis ball down through the top of the toy.
 The ball then randomly travels down one of the three channels of the tree.
 Your dog not only has to find the ball, he then has to figure out how to open the different mechanisms to release the ball.

-These are toys are reasonably tough toys but are meant to be used with supervision.
+These toys are reasonably tough but are meant to be used with supervision.
 These are not toys that are meant to be chewed.

 9. Nylabone Dog Chews

-The Herd has many favourites but the MOST favourite by far, are the Chewy Keys.
-This toy was designed as a teething toy but the Herd still loves playing and chewing on this toy.
+The Herd has many favourites, but the MOST favourite by far is the Chewy Keys.
+This toy was designed as a teething toy, but the Herd still loves playing and chewing on this toy.
 They are constantly carrying it around, flinging it, or just concentrating on chewing apart the ring that holds the keys.
-And once the ring has been “opened” and the keys come off and become it’s own chew toy.
-Make sure that you buy the X-Large size so the individual keys are not a swallowing hazard.
+And once the ring has been “opened”, the keys come off and become its own chew toy.
+Make sure that you buy the X-Large size, so the individual keys are not a swallowing hazard.

 Their second favourite Nylabone is anything with texture or nubs to it.
-These products give you a lots of bang for your buck because they are durable.
+These products give you a lot of bang for your buck because they are durable.

 10. Jolly Ball

-The Tug and Toss Jolly ball is made of a durable rubber bouncy material and it has a handle that is made to fit dogs’ mouths.
-If your dog loves to carry things in his mouth, then he may just love playing this this ball.
+The Tug and Toss Jolly ball is made of a durable rubber bouncy material, and it has a handle made to fit dogs’ mouths.
+If your dog loves to carry things in his mouth, then he may love playing this ball.
 The handle also works well for gripping in a game of tug or for tossing this ball.
 This was Jhett’s favourite toy.

 He loved to carry this ball in his mouth and then drop it to watch it bounce around on the deck.
-The handle can cause the ball take funny unexpected bounces and hops when dropped.
-This element only seems to add to the fun-factor of this toy.
+The handle can cause the ball to take funny, unexpected bounces and hops when dropped.
+This element only seems to add to the fun factor of this toy.

-It took a lot chewing time but Jhett did eventually managed to gnaw a break into the handle BUT it did not effect the integrity of the ball.
+It took a lot of chewing time, but Jhett eventually managed to gnaw a break into the handle, BUT it did not affect the integrity of the ball.
 It still bounced and was still fun to play with.
-It comes in a number of sizes so you can tailor it towards the individual likes and needs of your Snow Dog.
+It comes in several sizes so that you can tailor it towards the individual likes and needs of your Snow Dog.

 The second toy, also made by Jolly Ball, is called the Romp-N-Roll.
-It is made from the same durable rubber material as the Tug and Toss but this ball has a hole through the center through which a durable cotton knotted rope toy has been laced.
-This rope allows them to pick up the ball and swing it around and as the name suggests, romp with it.
+It is made from the same durable rubber material as the Tug and Toss, but this ball has a hole through the centre through which durable cotton knotted rope toy has been laced.
+This rope allows them to pick up the ball and swing it around, and, as the name suggests, romp with it.
 It also makes a fun toy to tug.
 The rope is long enough that two dogs can play a game of tug with this ball as the “prize”.

 This is one of Skylar’s favourite toy by far.
 He loves to swing around this ball.
 He even loves launching this ball through the air and then chasing it.
 I have seen and heard him out on the deck playing with this ball for an hour or more at a time.